open-medicine-initiative/openMediAid/README.md

 OpenMed - Social Healthshare
 ======
-> OpenMed is a [crowd-sourced](Crowdsourcing), non-profit, open medicine platform aiming to guide patients and doctors in their search for case-specific medical information.
+> OpenMed is a crowd-sourced, non-profit, open medicine platform aiming to guide patients and doctors in their search for case-specific medical information.

 This page provides information mainly for developers.
-For more information about the project itself please visit [wiki](https://github.com/mediumorg/medium/wiki)
+For more information about the project please visit [OpenMed](http://www.open-med.net)

 # Development